ftm-zarin/ftm-zarin.github.io/research.md

     democracy settings.
   </p>
   <p>
-    I also conducted a pilot study to test the system and gather preliminary feedback on the user experience.
+    We also conducted a pilot study to test the system and gather preliminary feedback on the user experience.
   </p>
   <p class="research-advisors">